Semyon Furman: Legacy

 Furman was an exceptional openings specialist, and was respected as being of virtually world-class strength with the White pieces, with which he scored most of his wins over the top players, as the game selection shows.
 He was sometimes referred to as "the world champion when playing White."
 He could not score anywhere near as well as Black, and this held back his success.
 While best remembered today as Karpov's trainer, Furman also made many important contributions to the success of other top players, such as Bronstein, Botvinnik, Korchnoi, and Geller.
 He developed several significant improvements to opening theory.
 He favoured the closed openings (1.d4, 1.c4, 1.Nf3) as White, and in many of his wins over top-class rivals, his opponents were simply unable to generate counterplay, and were slowly strangled by Furman's precise, yet amorphous strategy.
-Karpov noted that a book on Furman's career and best games would be well received and valuable; but no one has yet taken up this challenge.
+Karpov noted that a book on Furman's career and best games would be well received and valuable; Karpov wrote such a book in 1988, Semyon Furman, in Russian. as part of the Small Black series.
+The book consisted of a Biography, 115 mostly annotated games, indexes of players and openings.